yininghe/hello-world/README.md

 # hello-world
-This is a place where I store ideas, resources, share and discuss things with others
+This is a place where I will store ideas, resources, share and discuss things with others